John Otto Siegel: Later life

 On 5 and 16 April 1941, Siegel wrote to the Navy requesting a replacement Medal of Honor and ribbon bar pin or at least a letter stating he was the holder of the Medal of Honor or a new station.
 He stated it was lost in a home fire.
 His return address is listed as 110 Madison Street, San Antonio, Texas.
 On 31 July 1941, his request is denied due to his dishonorable discharge and his previous replacement medal was sent contrary to existing instructions due to same.
 His ruling is compared to the Judge Advocate General's ruling on Medal of Honor nominee William Henry Jaeger, for actions 16 July 1900; with two less than honorable discharges he was approved for the Medal of Honor but the medal was not to be delivered.

 On 25 April 1942 Siegel filed a World War II Registration Card under the name John Robert Siegel, born in New York City.
 (In prior official documents John Otto Siegel stated his birth location as Berlin, New York as well as Milwaukee, Wisconsin.)
 John Robert is living at Hotel London in Janesville, Wisconsin and working in Tulsa, Oklahoma with Mary Lou "someone from Henryetta, Oklahoma".

 In 1943, Siegel died in Gary, Indiana of lung cancer at the age of 51.
-The front of the his death certificate shows his middle initial as "O" and the reverse of the document has his middle initial as an "R".
+The front of his death certificate shows his middle initial as "O" and the reverse of the document has his middle initial as an "R".
 He is buried in Mount Mercy Cemetery in Gary, Indiana.

 Social Security Application and Claims Index, 1936–2007 show Jack Atto Siegel and John Robert Siegel are the same person.
 The name change or modification is not explained.

 Signatures from official documents of John Otto Siegel and John Robert Siegel show interesting similarities such as the "." placed after each individual name or initial.
 The change in the "S" is also the same between the 1941 request for a replacement Medal of Honor and the 1942 World War II Registration card.